streetcomplete/StreetComplete/README.md

 * Most quests may apply to an extended range of elements (user-defined)
 * Starting with SCEE 52.0, some answers create separate changesets with comment `Other edits in context of: <orignal quest changeset comment>`.
 This happens for changes that can occur in StreetComplete, such as moving or deleting a node, changing shop types, removing surface, changing highway to steps and removing sidewalks.
-Further SCEE adds new answers leading to such a changeset comment:
+Furthermore SCEE adds new answers leading to such a changeset comment:
   * All quest types related to roads / paths may adjust access tags
   * Quests types asking about about benches, picnic tables, recycling containers, bicycle parkings and sports tracks/pitches may tag `access=private`
   * All quest types related to buildings may change `building` to `demolished:building`